lynchd2/assignment_rspec_calculator/README.md

 # assignment_rspec_calculator

-Pair: Dylan L and Johnny S
+Pair: Dylan Lynch and Johnny Steenbergen

 [A Ruby and RSpec testing assignment from the Viking Code School](http://www.vikingcodeschool.com)